Oswald Peraza Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.18).
+- The Royals have a 5.18 team ERA that ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to give up 117 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- Royals pitchers combine to allow 119 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- The righty last appeared on Sunday against the Tampa Bay Rays, when he threw eight innings, allowing four earned runs while giving up seven hits.
+- The right-hander's most recent appearance was on Tuesday against the Detroit Tigers, when he went six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.